-At its 26th session, the Working Group will consider communications including those kept under review at its 25th session in July and August 2019 and new communications that have been received in the framework of the complaint procedure between April and October 2019.
+At its 27th session, the Working Group will consider communications including those kept under review at its 26th session in February 2020 and new communications that have been received in the framework of the complaint procedure between November 2019 and April 2020.

 All admissible communications are transmitted to the State concerned to obtain the view of the latter on the allegations of the violations.
 During its session, the Working Group on Communications may decide to:

 In accordance with paragraph 106 of resolution 5/1, both the author of a communication and the State concerned, are informed of the proceeding at each stage.